pmndrs/react-three-fiber/packages/eslint-plugin/docs/rules/no-clone-in-loop.md

-Cloning vectors in the frame loop instantiates new objects wasting large amounts of memory, especially bad for Three.js classes.
+Cloning vectors in the frame loop instantiates new objects wasting large amounts of memory, which is especially bad for Three.js classes.
 Instead create once in a `useMemo` or a single shared reference outside of the component.

 #### ❌ Incorrect